aannestad/eventstudyTools/README.md

 ## How abnormal return (AR) is calculated

-Due to volatility clustering, seen in grey for raw returns in the figure below, this is adjusted for using generalized autoregressive conditional heteroskedasticity [(GARCH)](https://en.wikipedia.org/wiki/Autoregressive_conditional_heteroskedasticity)
+First, due to volatility clustering, seen in grey for raw returns (for the company YARA) in the figure below, this is adjusted for using generalized autoregressive conditional heteroskedasticity [(GARCH)](https://en.wikipedia.org/wiki/Autoregressive_conditional_heteroskedasticity)

 ![](Screenshots/yaraAR.png)